L0Lmaker/DistributedSemanticAnalysis/README.md

 5. Future Outlook of X

-If we can obtain values between 0-1 for these **Metalanguage Dimensions** for our articles published in 2023, we could sufficiently answer the question we sought to answer.
+If we can obtain values between 0-1 for these **Metalanguage Dimensions** for our articles published in 2023, we could sufficiently answer the question.
 The information may also be used to obtain plots of data.

-This analysis would traditionally happen via a manual review and labelling of articles, but it can also be done via sentiment analysis algorithms.
+This analysis would traditionally happen via a manual review and labelling of articles, but it can also be done via sentiment analysis algorithms (1 node system).

 Today, we can use a tool like GPT to analyse any form of text content.
 The naive approach would involve sequentially retrieving the Metalanguage Dimension values and coming up with answer based on the values obtained.